Choose semester and course offering

 The course “Transdisciplinary Approaches for System Innovations” will provide you with insights on socio-technical processes in system innovations and equip you with participatory methods to facilitate sustainability transitions of socio-technical systems.

 During the course you will design and implement a participatory backcasting project addressing a real-life complex socio-technical challenge.
-In 2017 the theme of the project work was “Sustainable KTH Campus 2050” and in 2018 – “Sustainable city district Hammarby Sjöstad 2050”.
+In the previous year addressed tarnsitions challenges were

 The course is divided into 3 themes:

 Theme 3.
 Participatory backcasting (project work in interaction with different societal actors)